Search for: metal-nanoparticle

 Doping metal or semiconductor nanoparticles in transparent matrix have attracted much attention for practical application in recent years.
 From fundamental veiw point, limiting the charge carriers and exitons in nanometric scales resulted in new quantum phenomena.
 In this context, transparent films containing metal nanoparticles shows an absorption peak in visible region of spectrom.
 Thus, by choosing an appropriate metal and controlling the size and concentration of particles in corresponding matrix, we can provide coatings with a wide rang of colors.
 Furthermore, thin films containing metal or metal oxide nanoparticles had been considered as nanostructure materials in research and...

-Synthesis of Nanoparticles by Electrical Arc Discharge in Liquid Media and Characterization, Ph.D.
+Ph.D.
 Dissertation Sharif University of Technology ; Iraji Zad, Azam ; Mahdavi, Mohammad

 In this research we focus on synthesis and analysis of metal and metal oxide nanoparticles and their photocatalytic activity.
 At the beginning a high current DC power supply and a reactor for the electrical arc discharge process designed and implemented.
 Several nanoparticles such as tungsten oxide, zinc oxide, silver and gold have synthesized by this method in deionized water, deionized water including surfactants and stabilizers and analyzed.
 Several characterization techniques such as X-ray diffraction (XRD), dynamic light scattering (DLS) X-ray photoelectron spectroscopy (XPS), BET, scanning electron microscopy (SEM), transmission electron microscopy (TEM) and UV-Vis spectroscopy have...